sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/pipeline-agent-backend/agent.md

 The Sensu agent is available for Linux, macOS, and Windows.
 See the [installation guide][1] to install the agent.

-## Communication between the agent and backend

-The Sensu agent uses [WebSocket][45] (ws) protocol to send and receive JSON messages with the Sensu backend.
-For optimal network throughput, agents will attempt to negotiate the use of [Protobuf][47] serialization when communicating with a Sensu backend that supports it.
-This communication is via clear text by default.
-Follow [Secure Sensu][46] to configure the backend and agent for WebSocket Secure (wss) encrypted communication.

 ## Create monitoring events using service checks

 Sensu uses the [publish/subscribe pattern of communication][15], which allows automated registration and deregistration of ephemeral systems.